Aljafería: Early-modern and modern times

 In 1486, the area of the Courtyard of San Martín was assigned as the headquarters of the Tribunal of the Holy Office of the Inquisition and facilities were installed adjacent to the courtyard to house the officers of this organization.
 This is likely the first use of the Tower of the Troubadour as a prison.

-In 1591, in the events known as the Alterations of Aragon, the persecuted secretary of King Philip II, Antonio Pérez, took advantage of the Privilege of Manifestation observed by the Fuero of Aragon in order to elude the imperial troops.
+In 1591, in the events known as the Alterations of Aragon, the persecuted secretary of King Philip II, Antonio Pérez, took advantage of the Privilege of Manifestation observed by the Fuero of Aragon in order to elude the royal troops.
 However, the Tribunal of the Inquisition had jurisdiction over all the fueros of the kingdoms, so he was held in a cell of the inquisitorial headquarters of the Aljafería.
 This provoked a popular uprising over what was seen as a violation of the law, and the Aljafería was assaulted to rescue him.
 The royal army forcefully put down the revolt, and Philip II decided to consolidate the Aljafería as a fortified citadel under his authority to prevent similar revolts.

-The design of the military building was entrusted to the Italian-Sienese military engineer Tiburzio Spannocchi.
+The design of the military building was entrusted to the Italian-Sienese military engineer Tibúrcio Spannocchi.
 He built a set of rooms attached to the south and east walls that hid the ultrasemicircular turrets in its interior, although it did not affect those turrets that flanked the entrance door on the east.
 A marlon wall was erected around the entire building, leaving a round space inside and ending at its four corners in four pentagonal bastions, whose bases can be seen today.
 The entire complex was surrounded by a twenty metre wide moat crossed by two drawbridges on the east and north flanks.

-No further substantial changes were made until 1705, when during the War of Spanish Succession it housed two companies of French troops that raised the parapets of the lower wall of the moat following a design by the military engineer Dezveheforz.
+No further substantial changes were made until 1705, when during the War of the Spanish Succession it housed two companies of French troops that raised the parapets of the lower wall of the moat following a design by the military engineer Dezveheforz.